Identifying Search Terms for Your Literature Review

 When examining key articles:

-- Use frequency analyzer tools to identify commonly occurring terms.
+• Use frequency analyzer tools (such as those in the list below) to identify commonly occurring terms.

 Keyword example for concept two:

-The following frequency analyzer tools can help identify commonly used keywords and subject headings across relevant articles.
+These frequency analyzer tools can help you identify commonly used keywords and subject headings across relevant articles:

-Once your keywords are organized, map them to standardized subject headings to improve retrieval and ensure consistency across databases.
+Once your keywords have been organized, you should map them to standardized subject headings to improve retrieval of relevant literature and ensure consistency across databases.

 Step 4: Map keywords to subject headings.